darchr/ml-tools/docs/src/launcher/launcher.md

 # We can save the `data` datastructure for later using
 julia> serialize("my_data.jls", data)

-# Finally, we can analyze the mean time per step
+# Finally, we can analyze the number of images per second
-julia> Launcher.tf_timeparser("log.txt")
+julia> Launcher.benchmark_timeparser("log.txt")
-8.042285714285715
+24.7
 ```